dentarg/auth0-blog/_posts/2018-01-18-developing-angularjs-applications-part-1.markdown

 The Component-based Architecture is prevalent in frontend development today.
 JavaScript Client-side frameworks such as React, Preact, Ember, Vue.js all advocate building applications in components. _Angular_ also popularly known as _Angular(v2+)_ which is a major rewrite of AngularJS is completely component-based.

+{% include tweet_quote.html quote_text="The Component-based Architecture is prevalent in frontend development today." %}

 A typical example of an application built applying the component architecture involves developing several features of the application as modules with reusable components.
 For example, let's use a Music Player application.
 A required feature for this product could be a Music Player widget.
 A developer designing their app in a component-based architecture style can model this feature as a *Module*.

 Let's call it the _Music Player Widget_ Module.
 Inside the module, we can have the following components: